centreon/centreon-plugins/contrib/README.md

 # HOWTO Centos

 > :warning: **cwrapper_perl is deprecated** because of security issue.
-> Use it at your own risk.
-> Prefer usage of a sudoers file
+> Prefer usage of a sudoers file or use it at your own risk.

 Install dependencies: